barkpass/docs/guides/attach-new-administrator-to-a-city.md

 ---
-title: Attach New Administrator To A City
+title: Attach New Administrator To City
 ---
 # Attach new administrator to city